National Revolutionary Army: Naval Component

 The Submarine and Motor Torpedo Boat College (電雷學校), abbreviated as the S.M.C., was established in 1932 by the Military Affairs Commission of the Nationalist government.
 Uniquely, the institution was not under the jurisdiction of the Ministry of the Navy, but was instead directly subordinate to the General Staff Headquarters of the National Revolutionary Army (NRA).
 The majority of its personnel were transferred from the Whampoa Military Academy, and the school came to refer to itself—as did others—as the "Whampoa of the Navy".
 Graduates of the S.M.C. were commonly known as members of the "SMC System" (電雷系).
 The college would later become the forerunner of the Republic of China Naval Academy.

 According to prewar planning prior to the outbreak of the Second Sino–Japanese War, the S.M.C. was intended to operate not only motor torpedo boats, but also submarines.
 Although the Republic of China Navy did not field an operational submarine force until the 1960s, the Chinese Nationalist government had purchased five submarines from the Third Reich—one Type VII U-boat and four Type IIB U-boats—under the Sino-German military cooperation program.
 However, none of these submarines were ever delivered, and the agreement was cancelled following the end of Sino-German cooperation.
 The funds were later refunded by the Third Reich.
 Uniquely, this arrangement meant that had the Nationalist China acquired a submarine force before World War II, it would have been operated by the Army rather than the Navy—an organizational anomaly almost without precedent in modern military history.

-In the early phase of the war, the S.M.C. operated a small fleet of motor torpedo boats, effectively functioning as an Army-operated torpedo boat flotilla, which existed in parallel with the Navy's own torpedo boat squadrons.
+In the early phase of the war, the S.M.C. operated a small fleet of motor torpedo boats, effectively functioning as an army-operated torpedo boat flotilla, which existed in parallel with the navy's own torpedo boat squadrons.

 In 1938, the S.M.C. and the remaining torpedo boat forces were incorporated into the Navy Command Headquarters under the Military Affairs Commission, effectively ending the chapter of Army-managed naval operations.

 Military Police Force

 The National Revolutionary Army had its own military police force.
-The Military Police during the NRA era were not just military law enforcers — they became a crucial political tool and loyal enforcers of KMT authority.